 The work he leaves behind — both recorded and in the collections Fraud, from 2001, Don't Get Too Comfortable, from 2005, Half Empty, from 2010 — are all ahead-of-their-time documentations of the way we actually do live now.
 There was no better correspondent from New York City of his time.At the Shanghai Literary Festival a fellow author leaned across the table and asked me the sort of low voice normally reserved for selling drugs: 'Chad, Do you like... science fiction?'
 Why yes, I said.
 And so over the clatter of plates at M on the Bund we yammered on to each other about Firefly.
 Here is the very emotional Firefly reunion at Comic Con 2012.

 I never got the Jesus and Mary Chain.
 When they played Auckland in dada-dada-whatever someone at the Powerstation told me their static "feedback" came from a tape loop on the sound desk.
-No biggie; I'm all for synthetic augmentation: The Jesus and Mary Chain's problem is that they were fucking boring.
-That week at Entertaining The Stars In New Zild Yeah No It's Rilly Strong Here Aye drinks at the record company offices on K Road the shambly ensemble appeared and shuffled through the room with armfuls of CDs -- they'd pounced on Prince's back-catalogue, which made one ask why they didn't have Prince in the first place.
+No biggie; I'm all for synthetic augmentation: The Jesus and Mary Chain's problem is that they were boring.
+That week at Entertaining The Stars In New Zild Yeah No It's Rilly Strong Here Aye drinks at the record company offices on K Road the shambly ensemble appeared and shuffled through the room with armfuls of CDs -- they'd pounced on Prince's back-catalogue, which made you wonder why they didn't have Prince in the first place.
 Later that same day, standing in the kitchen, Neil Young wandered in holding a beer, and being New Zealanders we all stared at him saying nothing, not even 'hello' (including the record company people in the entourage.
-How shy are we?) and after a long, long minute Neil shrugged and fucked off.
+How shy are we?) and after a long, long minute Neil shrugged and left.
 I have regrets in life, and that moment is one of them.

 But I digress.